fafalone/HelloWorldDriver/README.md

 7) If it successfully loads and connects (there's a log that will tell you), you can send the version command to get a response back from the driver.
 8) When done, click Unload and delete.
 This will remove the service created to load the driver.
 Then Exit.

-Current step 6 fails for the tB version with 'ERROR_INVALID_EXE', meaning it's not a valid Win32 program.
+Currently, with the tB version, step 6 will fail with invalid exe if you use the included binary, or if you rebuild with the latest tB your OS will blue screen with an access violation.
 Wayne is looking into this.
 But the VB version is working.